HelloZeroNet/ZeroNet/src/lib/PySocks/README.md

     s.set_proxy(socks.HTTP, "5.5.5.5", 8888)

     # Can be treated identical to a regular socket object
-    s.connect(("www.test.com", 80))
+    s.connect(("www.somesite.com", 80))
-    s.sendall("GET / ...")
+    s.sendall("GET / HTTP/1.1 ...")
     print s.recv(4096)

+## Monkeypatching ##

 To monkeypatch the entire standard library with a single default proxy:

+    import urllib2
     import socket
     import socks
-    import urllib2

     socks.set_default_proxy(socks.SOCKS5, "localhost")
     socket.socket = socks.socksocket

-    urllib2.urlopen("http://...") # All requests will pass through the SOCKS proxy
+    urllib2.urlopen("http://www.somesite.com/") # All requests will pass through the SOCKS proxy

 Note that monkeypatching may not work for all standard modules or for all third party modules, and generally isn't recommended.
+Monkeypatching is usually an anti-pattern in Python.

+## urllib2 Handler ##

+Example use case with the `sockshandler` urllib2 handler.
+Note that you must import both `socks` and `sockshandler`, as the handler is its own module separate from PySocks.
+The module is included in the PyPI package.

+    import urllib2
+    import socks
+    from sockshandler import SocksiPyHandler

+    opener = urllib2.build_opener(SocksiPyHandler(socks.SOCKS5, "127.0.0.1", 9050))
+    print opener.open("http://www.somesite.com/") # All requests made by the opener will pass through the SOCKS proxy

 --------------------------------------------